 A policy helps to offset unreimbursed expenses left by traditional medical plans such as deductibles, copayments, and charges above usual customary and reasonable when patients utilize out-of-network providers.

 Learn how a policy works, and what key terms mean to your unique situation.

 - Definitions of key policy terms and conditions

-Your hospital confinement indemnity insurance policy may cover certain pregnancy related expenses when purchased prior to conception through your employer.
+Your supplemental hospital confinement indemnity insurance policy may cover certain pregnancy-related expenses when purchased prior to conception through your employer.
 Policies contain a nine or ten-month exclusion for normal childbirth.
 Plans for individuals bought privately rarely include this valuable feature.

 Learn how these plans work for labor and delivery, admission of your infant to Neonatal Intensive Care (NICU), and get a sample quote to determine monthly costs.

 Many women plan to deliver their baby in the maternity ward.
 It is the safest setting for mom and her newborn.
 Most gynecologists prefer to work with the modern equipment and easy access to surgery centers, and anesthesiologists.